vitforlinux-gimp/about-distro/README.md

 # About-distro
 Based on sparky-about, with more infos.

-Need yad installer, also textual in terminal.
+Need yad installed, also textual in terminal.